Tait (train): ACP, AP, BCP, BP

 From 1915, more carriages were constructed as the electrification project gathered pace and requirements were locked in.
 Further ACP carriages 49–106, and BCP carriages 19–80 were constructed in 1915–1916.
 However, they did not have the standard carriage bogies, but were fitted with plate-framed bogies intended for the later fitting of traction motors.
-The cars also varied in having a well in the roof designed for later provision of electrical equipment: motors, pantographs etc. That gives a rough indication of when the decision was made to proceed with 1500 VDC overhead wiring for Melbourne's electrification, as opposed to earlier proposals for a third rail system.
+The cars also varied in having a well in the roof designed to accommodate a pantograph.
+That gives a rough indication of when the decision was made to proceed with a 1500V DC overhead wiring system for Melbourne's electrification, as opposed to earlier proposals to use a third rail.

-Conversions for electrification
+Conversion for electrification

 Conversion of Tait cars for electrification started in 1917, in preparation for trials and driver training on the Flemington Racecourse line, and later on the Sandringham line.

 Some carriages were stored after conversion, awaiting traffic requirements.
 It is thought that those vehicles were held until around 1919/1920.

-The converted carriages kept their existing codes, but with D, M or T appended, indicating Driver's compartment, Motor car (with drivers compartment) or Trailer.
+The converted carriages kept their existing codes, but with D, M or T appended, indicating Driver's compartment, Motor car (with the driver's compartment) or Trailer.
 However, in 1921, the system was regarded as too complex, and coding was simplified, with all motored and driving carriages becoming second class, and all trailers becoming first class.

 The conversion program was completed in 1922.